Phalanx: Othismos or "pushing"

 For instance, if Othismos were to accurately describe a physical pushing match, it would be logical to state that the deeper phalanx would always win an engagement since the physical strength of individuals would not compensate for even one additional rank on the enemy side.
 However, there are numerous examples of shallow phalanxes holding off an opponent.
 For instance, at Delium in 424 BC, the Athenian left flank, a formation eight men deep, held off a formation of Thebans 25 deep without immediate collapse.
 It is difficult with the physical pushing model to imagine eight men withstanding the pushing force of 25 opponents for a matter of seconds, let alone half the battle.
+The secret was the aspis, a convex shield that allowed a soldier to breathe while being crushed between men in front and back.

 Such arguments have led to a wave of counter-criticism to physical shoving theorists.
 Adrian Goldsworthy, in his article "The Othismos, Myths and Heresies: The nature of Hoplite Battle", argues that the physical pushing match model does not fit with the average casualty figures of hoplite warfare nor the practical realities of moving large formations of men in battle.
 This debate has yet to be resolved amongst scholars.

-Practical difficulties with this theory also include the fact that, in a shoving match, an eight-foot spear is too long to fight effectively or even parry attacks.
+Practical difficulties with this theory also include the fact that, in a shoving match, an eight-foot spear is too long to fight effectively or even to parry attacks.
 Spears enable a formation of men to keep their enemies at a distance, parry attacks aimed at them and their comrades, and give the necessary reach to strike multiple men in the opposite formation.
 A pushing match would put enemies so close together that a quick stabbing with a knife would kill the front row almost instantly.
 The crush of men would also prevent the formation from withdrawing or retreating, which would result in much higher casualties than is recorded.
 The speed at which this would occur would also end the battle very quickly, instead of prolonging it for hours.